industrial-edge/livetwin-earthquake-detection-ie-fc/docs/Installation.md

 ## Simulation configuration

+*Note: The flow.json file is available in the repository.*

 1) Go to the "Flow Creator" section of the main menu.
 The Flow Creator application opens.

 2) Search for "LiveTwin" node, drag and drop it in the flow.